DongChen06/In-vehicle-Driving-Quality-Monitoring/README.md

 -------

 ### Object Detection Module
 We use the deep learning methods to do object detection.
-To be specific, we use the [YOLO-v3]( https://pjreddie.com/darknet/yolo/) to do object detection, here we are only curious traffic-related objects, such as vehicles, pedestrain, traffic lights and stop signs.
+To be specific, we use the [YOLO-v3]( https://pjreddie.com/darknet/yolo/) model to do object detection, here we are only curious about traffic-related objects, such as vehicles, pedestrain, traffic lights and stop signs.

 ### Lane Deviation Module